-If a member of the school staff suspects that a child may have been trafficked they should act immediately to inform the senior member of staff with designated responsibility for child protection and ensure that police or Children's Social Care/Adult Social Care Services are contacted immediately.
+If a member of the school staff suspects that a child may have been trafficked, they should act immediately to inform the senior member of staff with designated responsibility for child protection and ensure that police or Children's Social Care/Adult Social Care Services are contacted immediately.
 Children trafficked into the country may be registered at a school for a term or so, before being moved to another part of the UK or abroad again.
 Schools therefore need to be alert to this pattern of registration and de-registration.
 This pattern has been identified in schools near ports, however it could happen anywhere in the UK.

 In England local authorities have a statutory duty to identify children missing from education.
-Manchester Safeguarding Children's Board have produced a Toolkit for the competent authority The UK Visas and Immigration (UKVI) will fulfil this role for asylum cases and the United Kingdom Human Trafficking Centre (UKHTC) for all other cases.
+Manchester Safeguarding Children's Board have produced a Toolkit for Safeguarding Migrant and Trafficked Children and Young People.
+This toolkit includes a joint assessment tool and referral form to assist professionals in both assessing the needs of the child and the continuing risks that they may face and referring their case to the competent authority The UK Visas and Immigration (UKVI) will fulfil this role for asylum cases and the United Kingdom Human Trafficking Centre (UKHTC) for all other cases.